igrishaev/pg2/README.md

 `Timestamp` class for dates, which is horrible.
 In PG2, all the java.time.* classes are supported for reading and writing.

-...And plenty of more features.
+...And plenty of other features.

 ## Table of Contents